PolarisOfficeRnD/PolarisAIDataInsight/langchain-polaris-ai-datainsight/README.md

 # langchain-polaris-ai-datainsight

-This package contains the LangChain integration with PODataInsight
+This package covers Polaris AI DataInsight integration with LangChain.

+Converts documents in various formats—including Word, HWP, Sheets, Slides, and PDF—into List of Document.

-## Installation
+## Installation and Setup

+To use PolarisAIDataInsight model, you need to install a python package:

 ```bash
 pip install -U langchain-polaris-ai-datainsight